taesungp/swapping-autoencoder-pytorch/README.md

 ## Overview
 <img src='imgs/overview.jpg' width="1000px"/>

-Swapping Autoencoder consists of autoencoding (top) and swapping (bottom) operation.
+**Swapping Autoencoder** consists of autoencoding (top) and swapping (bottom) operation.
-  {Top} An encoder E embeds an input (Notre-Dame) into two codes.
+**Top**: An encoder E embeds an input (Notre-Dame) into two codes.
 The structure code is a tensor with spatial dimensions; the texture code is a 2048-dimensional vector.
 Decoding with generator G should produce a realistic image (enforced by discriminator D matching the input (reconstruction loss).
-  {Bottom} Decoding with the texture code from a second image (Saint Basil's Cathedral) should look realistic (via D) and match the texture of the image, by training with a patch co-occurrence discriminator Dpatch that enforces the output and reference patches look indistinguishable.
+**Bottom**: Decoding with the texture code from a second image (Saint Basil's Cathedral) should look realistic (via D) and match the texture of the image, by training with a patch co-occurrence discriminator Dpatch that enforces the output and reference patches look indistinguishable.

 ## Installation / Requirements